Tests for Prostate Cancer

 Imaging Abilities that Make a Difference

 A prostate MRI can be one of the most important ways your care team can find tumors and determine a course of treatment.
-Every person who undergoes an MRI for prostate cancer will receive imaging from our 3-telsa MRI machines that are twice as powerful as conventional scanners and just as safe.
+Every person who undergoes an MRI for prostate cancer will receive imaging from our 3-Telsa MRI machines which are twice as powerful as conventional scanners and just as safe.
 This advanced equipment allows us to provide the most specific diagnosis possible so radiologists and oncologists can collaborate on your course of treatment.

 Expertise in Systemic Therapy